koenrane/KR-new-site/content/Gradient routing.md

 ![](https://assets.turntrout.com/static/images/posts/mnist_reconstruction_gradient_routing.avif)
 Figure: The bottom half certificate learns to decode 5-9 but not cannot learn to decode 0-4.

-To demonstrate, [Jacob put together a demo](https://jacobgw.com/gradient-routed-vae/) which I have embedded.
-In the following, you can view the _encoding of random MNIST images in the 10-dimensional latent space_, where we gradient routed each dimension to correspond to a different digit.
-By controlling the dimension sliders, you interpretably control the decoded image to be the desired digit! _As far as we can tell, no one else knows how to disentangle representations like this._

-<iframe src="https://jacobgw.com/gradient-routed-vae/" height=1250 ></iframe>

 ## Localizing capabilities in language models